munsif200/Transformer-Network-for-Short-term-Photovoltaic-Power-Generation-Forecasting/README.md

 If you find this work helpful, please consider citing it:

-[Muhammad Munsif] et al., "Transformer Network for Short-term Photovoltaic Power Generation Forecasting," Journal of Renewable Energy, 2023.
+Muhammad Munsif et al., "CT-NET: A Novel Convolutional Transformer-Based Network for Short-Term Solar Energy Forecasting Using Climatic Information", Computer Systems Science \& Engineering, 2023.

 BibTeX: